grantwinney/blog/content/posts/are-property-accessors-possible-in-erlang/index.md

 description: ""
 draft: false
 slug: are-property-accessors-possible-in-erlang
-summary: 'I ran into a problem in Erlang yesterday that made me think: Is there anyway to implement a property accessor on a record?'
+summary: I ran into a problem in Erlang yesterday that made me think... is there anyway to implement a property accessor on a record?
 tags:
 - erlang
 - coding